livingcomputermuseum/ContrAlto/Contralto/readme.txt

 interlaced display.
 Depending on your monitor and the speed of your computer this may or may not work well.

 4.4 DAC
 -------

 The DAC tab provides options controlling the Audio DAC used by the Smalltalk Music System.
-The "Enable Audio DAC" does what you'd expect -- it enables or disables audio output (and audio capture).
+"Enable Audio DAC" does what you'd expect -- it enables or disables audio output (and audio capture).
 If this option is enabled, the "DAC Options" fields become available.